7 Must-Visit Temples in Tirupati for Pilgrims and Tourists

 7. ISKCON Temple

-Lavender blue structure with golden doors and arches form the enchanting architecture of ISKCON temple of Tirupati.
-Unlike other temples in Tirupati, the Radha Govinda Mandir is just a decade old and was built by the largest followers of Lord Krishna in the world, ISKCON (International Society for Krishna Consciousness).
+The enchanting architecture of the ISKCON temple in Tirupati features a lavender-blue structure with golden doors and arches.
+Unlike other temples in Tirupati, the Radha Govinda Mandir is just a decade old and was built by the largest followers of Lord Krishna in the world, the ISKCON (International Society for Krishna Consciousness).

 The interior of this temple comprises multicoloured walls and paintings depicting the glorious legends of Lord Krishna.
 Radiant marble effigies of Lord Krishna and his beloved Goddess Radha are seated inside the hall.
 The idols are lovingly decorated with fine jewellery, flowers and beautiful fabric.
 As you enter the complex, you will hear melodious chants of Hare Rama Hare Krishna.
 Pilgrims praying devotedly at the temple are offered free vegetarian food as a blessing of God.
 The food is said to satisfy the hunger of the needy and bless them with a happy life.
 The temple also has a guest house for those who wish to stay in the serene ambience of the temple.